This post may contain affiliate links. Please read the disclosure policy to learn more.

 Simple Syrup Tips and Tricks

-When passing the boiled blueberries through the strainer, I find it helpful to use a bench scraper to push the mixture through.
-And don’t forget to scrape the bottom of the strainer—I always notice that the bulk of the liquid tends to collect here.
+When straining the boiled blueberries, I use a plastic bench scraper to push the mixture through the mesh.
+And don’t forget to scrape the bottom of the strainer, since the the bulk of the liquid tends to collect there.

 Pay attention during the straining step!
 Don’t make the all-too-common cooking mistake of straining your infused syrup directly into the sink!
 In this recipe, you want to retain the liquid, not the berries.
-Discard the berry pulp/mush, or toss it in the compost bin.
+You can discard the berry pulp/mush with normal household waste, or toss it in the compost bin.

 Rhubarb Simple Syrup